heykayla/my-writing/explainers/explanation-what-you-need-to-know-about-qr-codes.md

 ### Overview

-You can find QR codes anywhere, from restaurant menus to product packaging.
-This type of barcode helps people access information with ease and has become an essential tool for businesses and individuals.
+QR codes are a type of barcode that you can find anywhere, from restaurant menus to product packing.
+It helps people access information quickly and has become an essential tool for businesses and individuals.

 The goal of this article is to help you understand QR codes by explaining their purpose, functionality, components, advantages, and how to create them.